The Conscious Currency®

 One integrated system.

-The Conscious Currency is built on a suite of frameworks that work together across the three phases.
 Each addresses a different dimension of your relationship with money: psychological, behavioural, relational, somatic.
+Eight of the most used are below.

-These are eight of more than twenty frameworks within the methodology, spanning money psychology, behavioural awareness, relational dynamics, values alignment, and somatic work.
-Delivered through the book, 1:1 coaching, online courses, corporate workshops, and the CC Certification Programme.
+These eight sit within a larger set spanning money psychology, behavioural awareness, relational dynamics, values, and somatic practice.
+Delivered through the book, 1:1 coaching, corporate workshops, and the CC Certification Programme.

 Your entry point